githubninpoka/StockForThePeople/README.md

 But if you are like me, you don't need that.
 What you need is a daily insight or even a weekly insight.

 Questions like:
-- "Hey, the financial sector is up in the last month, but energy transition is down.
-Is that a common pattern?"
+- Hey, the financial sector is up in the last month, but energy transition is down.
+Is that a common pattern?
-- "Hmm, last year food prices went down in september, maybe I should sell a bit of that in july?"
+- Hmm, last year food prices went down in september, maybe I should sell a bit of that in july?
-- "Which stock did better over the last 3 months compared to the others in my portfolio?"
+- Which stock did better over the last 3 months compared to the others in my portfolio?
 - If there is a lot of trading on a certain stock, does that necessarily say something about its value?
 - If there is a lot of trading on a certain stock, does that say something about the daily difference between low and high?
--
+- Can I find assets that regularly fluctuate in a negatively correlated way? (if one asset drops, does the other normally rise?)

 Done: